denisidoro/docpars/README.md

 ##?     coffee make [--dark]
 ##?     coffee drink

-# This function could be included in a helper bash file
+# This function can be included in a helper bash file
 # and imported by all your scripts
 args::parse() {
    eval "$(/path/to/docpars -h "$(grep "^##?" "$0" | cut -c 5-)" : "$@")"